docker/docs/desktop/linux/install.md

    ![Docker Quick Start tutorial](images/docker-tutorial-linux.png)

 Congratulations!
 You are now successfully running Docker Desktop.
 Click the Docker menu (![whale menu](images/whale-x.png){: .inline}) to see
-**Preferences** and other options.
+**Settings** and other options.
 To run the Quick Start Guide on demand, select the Docker menu and then choose **Quick Start Guide**.

 ## Updates

-{% include desktop-update.md %}
+Once a new version for Docker Desktop is released, the Docker UI shows a notification.
+ You need to download the new package each time you want to upgrade manually.
+To upgrade your installation of Docker Desktop, first stop any instance of Docker Desktop running locally, then follow the regular installation steps to install the new version on top of the existing version.

 ## Uninstall Docker Desktop

-To uninstall Docker Desktop from your Linux host:
+Docker Desktop can be removed from a Linux host using the package manager.

-TODO: exemplify for several distros and app managers
+Once Docker Desktop has been removed, users must remove the `credsStore` and `currentContext` properties from the `~/.docker/config.json`.

 > **Note**
 >